vlang/vlang-blog/content/blog/elevate-your-v-project-with-unit-tests.md

 to what your senior says.
 If you're the senior, don't set unrealistic expectations for your team, or yourself.

-## BONUS: Testing The Output of External Commands
+## BONUS: Functional Testing

-Until now, we assessed the correctness of our implementation my testing the functions of the `geometry` module directly.
+Until now, we assessed that our implementation is not blatantly wrong by testing the functions of the `geometry` module directly.
 We would also like to make sure the program can compile and generate coherent output.
-In order to test this, we can spawn a new process from V and compare the output of the child process to our expected results.
+In order to test this, we can make our test compile and run a separate V program, and compare its output to our expected results.

 ### Checking the Help Text